Station Readies for Expanded Crew as Science Stays in Focus

-Category: Space Hits: 1A waning gibbous Moon is pictured above the Earth’s horizon as the space station orbited 269 miles above the Atlantic Ocean.
+Category: Space Hits: 2A waning gibbous Moon is pictured above the Earth’s horizon as the space station orbited 269 miles above the Atlantic Ocean.

 The Expedition 64 crew is getting ready to welcome three new crew members who are due to launch on Friday to the International Space Station.
 Meanwhile, a variety of space research activities are underway aboard the orbiting lab today.